 Background: Bisphenol A (BPA) is one of the highest volume chemicals produced

 worldwide.
-It has recognized activity as an endocrine disrupting chemical and has suspected roles
+It has recognized activity as an endocrine-disrupting chemical and has suspected roles

 as a neurological and reproductive toxicant.
 It interferes in steroid signaling, induces oxidative

 stress, and affects gene expression epigenetically.
-Gestational, perinatal and neonatal exposures to BPA affect developmental
+Gestational, perinatal and neonatal exposures to

-behavior, and fertility.
+on brain functions, behavior, and fertility.

-Methods: This review critically analyzes recent findings on the neuro-toxic and reproductive effects of
+Methods: This review critically analyzes recent findings on the neuro-toxic and reproductive effects

-activity, cognitive functions, and the central and local control of reproduction.
+microglia activity, cognitive functions, and the central and local control of reproduction.

 Results: BPA has potential human health hazard associated with gestational, peri- and neonatal